andrews1022/react-typescript-project-setup/gatsby/contentful-blog-starter.md

 }
 ```

-Next, we need to install `concurrently` which will allow us to run multiple scripts, well, concurrently: `npm i concurrently`
+- Next, we need to install `concurrently` which will allow us to run multiple scripts, well, concurrently: `npm i concurrently`

-Next, let's update our `scripts` in `package.json` to use `concurrently`:
+- Then let's update our `scripts` in `package.json` to use `concurrently`:

 ```json
 "dev-gatsby": "gatsby develop",